clwi/Swift-Unicode-Picker/README.md

 ![](./Manual/Bilder/buttons.png)

-When you select Define Button x, the other buttons are disabled and you can now klick on the characters in the list that you want to make up the button string.
+When you select Define Button x, the other buttons are disabled and you may now klick on the characters in the list that you want to make up the button string.
 When you are ready you click on the button and the definition is ready.
-Now you can klick on the buttons to transferr their strings to the clipboard in the same way as you can klick on the characters.
+Now you klick on the buttons to transferr their strings to the clipboard in the same way as you klick on the characters.